csci430-os/assg02/README.md

 /**
  * @brief initialize memory
  *
  * Initialize the contents of memory.
-Allocate array larget enough to
+Allocate array large enough to
  * hold memory contents for the program.
 Record base and bounds
  * address for memory address translation.
 This memory function
  * dynamically allocates enough memory to hold the addresses for the